goat-community/goat/_docs/osm_tutorial.md

 #### 3. Familiarize with the OSM structure

-Zoom in and click on a object.
+Zoom in and click on an object.
 Every object has features (e.g. a building consists of a building type, number of levels, height and address; also further information such as architect and wheelchair access can be inserted), some specific features are defined as <b>tags</b>.
 A tag consists of a key (e.g. building type) and a value (e.g. residential), means <i>building type = residential</i>.

 These tags are very usefull for planners like us as we can filter by different building types, e.g. select all buildings that are residential.